max-merrell33/OIT-Hangman/README.md

 # Summary
-My name is Max Merrell and this is a Hangman game written in C++.
+My name is Max Merrell and this is a CLI Hangman game written in C++.
 This is my project for my BYU OIT application

 ---